Garrison Petawawa

-Garrison Petawawa is located in Petawawa, Ontario.
+4 Canadian Division Support Base Petawawa, commonly referred to as Garrison Petawawa, is located in Petawawa, Ontario.
 It is operated as an army base by the Canadian Army.

-Garrison facts
+Current use

 The Garrison is located in the Ottawa Valley in Renfrew County, 170 km northwest of Ottawa along the western bank of the Ottawa River.
 Its main gate is North of the town of Petawawa.
 The majority of the base territory is in the municipality of Laurentian Hills, with portions also in Petawawa and Deep River.